ZenithGGSIPU/HacktoberFest/README.md

 in order to be irreplaceable,one must be diffrent.

-Think differently, Think logically!!
+Think differently, Think logically

 5 PR's are a great step toward to Open Source Community!!

-Boring
+It is interesting